sandrina-p/postcss-start-to-end/README.md

 **Is this tested?**

-The plugin has [100% coverage test](index.test.js) with all possible scenarios that crossed my mind.
-Also the [Travis-ci](https://travis-ci.org/sandrina-p/postcss-start-to-end) is doing it's job!
+- The PostCSS Plugin has [100% coverage test](coverage/lcov-report/index.html) with all [possible scenarios](index.html) that crossed my mind.
+- The Bonus Converter tests will be added soon!
+- Don't fear: [Travis-ci](https://travis-ci.org/sandrina-p/postcss-start-to-end) is doing it's job!

 ## Motivation | References